“It was Kai!” Robert yelled out when he came to. “I saw him! You can ask Cynthia!”

 “But…” Robert protested.

 “Get some rest,” Heather said.
 “You need it.
 We’ll report all of this to the boss.
 I don’t think you could ever return to the station, considering your latest assault on Cynthia.
 You’re lucky we haven’t arrested you yet.
 Talking about that, don’t skip town.”
 After saying that, she turned to Cynthia.
 “Don’t go anywhere alone from now on.
 Call me or one of the guys.”

 After that, they all left the break room.
 Robert was still stunned, his eyes never leaving Cynthia.
 This time, it wasn’t the unwillingness to see her walk away, but it was the shock of how he realized she wasn’t Cynthia anymore.
 But who could he complain to when they were all taking her side?

 Like Heather promised, Robert was stripped of his duties and was placed on probation once again.
-Although Heather was right, but she was surprised of their boss’ action.
+Although Heather was right, she was surprised by their boss’s actions.
 Usually, if it was someone within their own department committing such despicable acts (obviously breaking the law), he or she would be punished double as the usual sentencing went.
 However, this time, Robert was given nothing more than a shove out the door and an unknown date of returning to duties.
-Heather, of course, was furious of such decision and went to confront the boss.
+Heather, of course, was furious with such a decision and went to confront the boss.
 Well, there was less of confronting and more of questioning about the decision.
 Nic and Derek went with Heather during that meeting.

 “Heather, do you even know who’s the commanding party here?”
-Their boss asked, cutting Heather off while she was quoting the specific law regarding to officers breaking the code.
+Their boss asked, cutting Heather off while she was quoting the specific law regarding officers breaking the code.

 “Yes, sir,” Heather said.
 “But…”